thinkloop/spa-webserver/README.md

 # spa-webserver
+A dev webserver that redirects non-existent files to the nearest index.html.
-Webserver that redirects to root index.html if path is missing for client-side SPA navigation.
+This allows for SPA-style client-side navigation.

 ## Install
 ```